kurumpa/dotSwitcher/README.md

 * Press Pause/Break until the word is typed in a right layout
 * Profit!

+Launching the program the second time shows the settings window, even if it is a hidden mode (no tray icon shown)

 Improvements to be implemented
 ------------------------------
 * Conversion of text selection